-Proposals will be evaluated using the following criteria:
+Faculty grant proposals will be evaluated using the following criteria:

 For more detailed guidance:

-Note to instructors: Would you like to talk about your project or ask questions?
 Feel free to contact Allen Tucker at email@example.com to discuss your ideas before submitting a proposal.